KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 ### 4.2 Data exploration

 There are 13 variables for the train.data and 12 variables for the test.data.
-Both dataset have similar variable, however there is an additional variable in train.data, the “Loan\_Status” which records the loan outcome.
-Test.data is the dataset that requiring me to make prediction using the train.data.
+Both dataset have similar variable, but as mentioned, only the train.data has the application outcome “Loan\_Status”.
+The test.data is the dataset that requiring me to make application outcome prediction.

-Following show the first 6 rows of the train.data and the test.data.
+Following is the first 6 rows of the train.data and the test.data.

 ``` r
 head(train.data)